 There are several international websites in Japan that may or may not cater to English speakers/buyers.
 So if all you can speak is ‘Murican,’ these are the sites I found out first-hand that you will have no problem buying online from.
 Oh, and some you should avoid.

 I was at a Korean hostess bar with a female friend, and we had gained the attention of the female staff, which a fellow patron did not like since we were only drinking beer.
 The guy was drinking some pricey whisky, and he was being neglected, which is why he came on over to let me know that he spoke the Queen’s English and that I did not (cuz Murica).
 Well, the women continued to ignore him, so he threw a fit.
 That laughable moment is why I dedicate this page to him because regardless of your English ability, these are the sites for Japanese products that cater to us (I’m speaking to our brethren in Canada, the UK, Australia, all you Pinoy/Pinay’s, and beyond).

 The reason why we have countries throughout Europe that speak a combined total of 200 languages/24 official languages is that for centuries the technology for people to move big distances just did not exist (Germany is about 1.9x’s smaller than Texas, FYI, the more you know 🌈).
 Now with the internet, air travel, roadways, well-established shipping lanes, to rail transit, we are living in unprecedented times with access to products from all around the world.
 It is one reason why this directory on where to buy Japanese food online from locations throughout Japan to the United Kingdom exists (so that you can buy Sushi Jenga directly from Japan).

 Ecommerce Websites for Japanese Products in the Queen’s English Outside of the U.S.A (Internationally)

-These vendors are if you are looking for:
+These 6 vendors are for you if you are looking for:

 - Where to buy Japanese food online from Japan/internationally.